haritkumar/rest-graphql-grpc-apis/readme.md

 Why should microservices developers use gRPC?
 It uses HTTP/2 to support highly performant and scalable APIs.
 The use of binary rather than text keeps the payload compact and efficient.
 HTTP/2 requests are multiplexed over a single TCP connection, allowing multiple concurrent messages to be in flight without compromising network resource usage.
 It uses header compression to reduce the size of requests and responses.

+Developing gRPC project contains 3 steps,

-Create proto -> Generate gRPC related classes -> Extends generated gRPC classes
+Create proto -> Generate gRPC related classes(Using Plugin) -> Extends generated gRPC classes

 ### Ecommerce Database